vifi2021/run_orbslam3_zed2/README.md

 # Running ORB-SLAM3 with ZED2 RGBD+imu data
-This is a notes on how to run orbslam3 with zed2 data supported mode:
+This is a memo on how to run orbslam3 with zed2 data supported mode:
 - RGBD
 - Stereo